 This route replaced the previous "Intra-Company Transfer" route from April 2022.
 This route is aimed at senior managers and specialist employees who will be undertaking a temporary work assignment in the UK.

-To qualify for the visa, the individual must be working for an overseas company which is linked by common ownership or control with the UK company.
-The individual must be working for the overseas company for at least 12 months unless they are a "high earner" i.e. those earning at least £73,900 or above per annum.
+To qualify for the visa, the individual must be working for an overseas company which is linked by common ownership or control to the UK company.
+The individual must have been working for the overseas company for at least 12 months unless they are a "high earner" i.e. those earning at least £73,900 or above per annum.

-The individual must score a total of 60 points - the Certificate of Sponsorship must confirm the job they will be sponsored for and the role must be eligible for sponsorship under Appendix Skilled Occupation.
-The individual must be paid a salary of at least £45,800 or the going-rate for the occupation, which is higher.
+The individual must score a total of 60 points - the Certificate of Sponsorship must confirm the job they will be sponsored for and the role must be eligible for sponsorship under the relevant tables listed in Appendix Skilled Occupations.
+Where the individual has been working for the overseas company for 12 months or more, theymust be paid a salary of at least £48,500 or the going rate for the occupation, whichever is higher.
+Where the individual has been working for the overseas company for less than 12 months, they must be paid a salary of at least £73,900 or the going rate for the occupation, whichever is higher